 Clump-forming Ironweed is well-suited for a modern meadow-style theme, holding its own amongst bold, green bladed Miscanthus or more airy Molinia or tall perennials like Helianthus ‘Lemon Queen’ and Aconitum.
 Beloved by bees and butterflies everywhere, it’s easily cultivated, appreciating a well drained moderately moist site.

-Size: 5' 0" high x 12" – 2' 0" wide; hardy to zone 5.
+Size: 5' 0" high x 12" – 2' 0" wide.

-Registration Form to receive news of updates to the web site and availability of new plants, to give us your feedback, and to be on the mailing list to receive future printed catalogs.
+Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.